Organizational Culture of Secrets: How to Eliminate It

 Why Organizational Secrets Are Bad

-• Prevents effective communication
+• Breakdown of effective communication

-• Isolates co-workers
+• Isolation of co-workers

 Three Steps to Create a More Open and Honest Workplace Culture